Olufemiobafunmiso/pokemonAPI/Presentation.md

 ```

 - Also, some modules are imported within the function and not at the top of the file.
 With ES Modules, imports are static, which means they are executed at parse time.
 This is why imports are “hoisted”.
 They are implicitly moved to the top of the file.
-Therefore, we cannot use the import syntax  just in the middle of your code unlike CommonJS imports are dynamically resolved at runtime.
+Therefore, we cannot use the import syntax  just in the middle of our code unlike CommonJS imports are dynamically resolved at runtime.
 The require() function is simply run at the time our code executes.
 As a consequence, one can call it anywhere in the  code.